ni/design-system/app/_elements/menus.md

 Use an ellipsis in a command name if the user is **required** to provide more information **before** the command executes.

 It is not necessary to provide ellipses to a command just because another window is displayed.
-For example, if the command is to open a window such Preferences then ellipsis are not necessary as the command has been executed.
-Also, for simple confirmation windows that ask the user if they are sure they want to proceed it is also unnecessary to provide ellipses.
-Focus on situations where the application needs more information such as options or other properties prior to executing the command.
+For example, if the command is to open a window, like Preferences, then an ellipsis is not necessary as the command has been executed.
+Also, for simple confirmation windows that ask the user if they are sure they want to proceed it is unnecessary to provide an ellipsis.
+Focus on situations where the application needs more information prior to executing the command.

 #### Example use cases